-Do you know the worst thing about Catalonia?
+Do you know the worst thing about Barcelona?
 The food.
 Don’t get me wrong – I’m not talking about bad food; in fact, the very opposite.
-Which is exactly the problem: everything there is so good that I always have terrible trouble choosing what I’m going to eat.
-And so, in order to save you some time, I’ve selected the five indispensable bites for you to get a taste of Catalonian food.
+Which is exactly the problem: everything in Barcelona is so good that I always have terrible trouble choosing what I’m going to eat.
+And so, in order to save you some time, I’ve selected the five indispensable bites for you to get a taste of Catalan food.

 Barcelona was voted by National Geographic as the ‘World’s Top Beach City’ in 2011 and ‘the second best place to visit in the world’ by U.S. News Travel, Barcelona is the perfect luxury hub for the high net worth individual, and is very well known – among many others things, such as architecture and arts – for its amazing gastronomy.
 This particular Catalonian diet has achieved the perfect balance between traditional and healthy Mediterranean products, and the modern, innovative and avant-garde.
 The variety of local dishes is so large that you would need years to taste them all.
 Now, even if that sounds like an extremely attractive option, we want to show a bite of the flavors you can find in Barcelona if you’re only staying for a few days.
-Here is a list of five essential tapas that can be ordered in every city bar or restaurant.
+Here is a personal list of Barcelona best tapas, enjoyable any time in a improvised – or planned – tapas tour.

 There’s one thing you absolutely have to order, an unmissable experience in almost every bar in Barcelona; a classic among classics.
 We are talking about the famous patatas bravas: irregularly diced fried potatoes where the frying technique is everything.
 Every cook has his own recipe and won’t reveal his secret.
 They are called “brave potatoes” because the sauce that covers them is spicy and can even be extremely spicy.
 Nothing written in stone, so the intensity of flavour depends on the cook’s taste.
 Want to feel local?
 When ordering, forget the word patatas and just ask for una de bravas (meaning one tapa of bravas potatoes).